Welcome | spec | C-PLOT | Support | Downloads | Users | Contact

 mca_par("run")

 to start acquisition.
-As the Mythen can only buffer four data frames, it is essential that spec read data as it becomes available.
+With firmware 3 and earlier, the Mythen can only buffer four data frames, so it is essential that spec read data as it becomes available.
 That is done during the automatic hardware polling built into spec.
-It is important not to disable that feature with spec_par() or set too long of a polling interval.
+It is important not to disable that feature with spec_par() and not to set too long of a polling interval.
 In addition, one must not run commands during multi-frame acquisition that will interfere with polling, such as creating a subshell with unix().
+With version 4 firmware, the Mythen2 can buffer several thousand frames, so continuous real-time transfer of the data to spec is not as crucial.

 MULTI-FRAME DATA

-There are also two ways for spec to store the Mythen multi-frame data.
+There are two ways for spec to store the Mythen multi-frame data.
 In the first method, spec will allocate enough storage to hold the data for the number of frames configured.
-The data can be retrieved using the "frame" or "cframe" options.
-The "frame" option returns the raw data.
-The flat-field correction is applied to the data returned using the corrected-frame "cframe" option.
+The data can be retrieved using the "frame" or "cframe" options to mca_par().
+The "frame" option returns the data as read from the Mythen.
+The "cframe" option applies any corrections (flat-field, bad-channel, rate) that have been configured to be done in spec rather than by the Mythen firmware.

-In the second method or reading data, an appropriately configured data array is designated using the "array" option.
-The data array should be of type ulong, the number of columns should be 1280, and the number of rows should be at least as great as the number of frames set with the "frames" option.
+In the second method for reading data, an appropriately configured data array is designated using the "array" option to mca_par().
+The data array should be of type long, the number of columns should be equal to the total number of channels in all the Mythen modules associated with the unit.
+The number of rows in the array should be at least as great as the number of frames set with the "frames" option.
 For example, a data array configured as

-would accommodate 200 frames.
-The array can also be a shared data array. spec will automatically tag the array as "frames" and set the frame_size and latest_frame elements of the shared data header for the designated array, which will enable optimal display of the data by an auxiliary utility such as PyMca.
+The array can also be a shared data array. spec will automatically tag the array as "frames" and set the frame_size and latest_frame elements of the shared data header (see spec's arrays help file).
+An auxiliary utility such as PyMca can do real-time display of the data in the shared array as it arrives.

 PARAMETERS

-spec can set all of the Mythen 1K operational parameters using the mca_par() function, as described in the following section.
-The parameters "preset", "bits", "frames", "delbef", "delafter", "gateen", "gates", "trigen", "conttrigen", "threshold", "inpol", "outpol", "autocorrect", "alloc_limit" and "verbose" will be retained in the user state file.
-For firmware 2.0 or greater, values for the parameters "badchan_interpolate", "rate_correct" and "tau" are also saved in the state file.
-In addition, "inpol" and "outpol" can additionally be set as optional controller parameters in hardware configuration file.
-Values set in the configuration file will take precedence to values in the state file.
+spec can set all of the Mythen operational parameters using the mca_par() function, as described in the following section.
+The parameters "auto_run", "soft_preset", "preset", "bits", "frames", "delbef", "delafter", "gateen", "gates", "trigen", "conttrigen", "threshold", "inpol", "outpol", "flatfield_slot", "autocorrect", "badchan", "rate_correct", "kthresh", "tau" and "verbose" will be retained in the user state file.
+In addition, "inpol" and "outpol" can be set as optional controller parameters in the hardware configuration file.
+Values set in the configuration file will take precedence over values in the state file.

 Before sending the start command to the MCA, any parameters that have been updated will be sent to the Mythen.
-All parameters will be updated on the next start command after sending a "trimfile" or "settings" command.
+All parameters will also be updated on the next start command if there has been a "trimfile" or "settings" command issued.
+The mca_par() command "update" can also be used to have the parameters updated without starting an acquisition.

 FUNCTIONS

 When called with the optional argument, the functions below will set the parameter to the value of the argument.
 With no arguments, the functions will return the current value of the parameter.
-It isn't possible for spec to read parameter values from the Mythen, so the returned values are those previously set using mca_par() during the current session, or the saved values from the user's state file, if not starting fresh.
+If the firmware version allows it, spec will read the parameter value from the Mythen.
+It isn't possible for spec to read parameter values (with earlier firmware versions) returned values will be those previously set using mca_par() during the current session, or the saved values from the user's state file, if not starting fresh.

 If multiple MCA devices are configured in spec, use the mca_sel() function to designate the device to use with the mca_par() and mca_get() functions, or use the mca_spar() and mca_sget() forms of the functions.
 See the mca help file for more information.